Workforce By The Numbers

-Radius Indiana workforce development councils work closely with regional business and government leaders to proactively meet the needs of employers and address the training and education needs of our region.
+Radius Indiana’s Workforce and Education Advisory Council works closely with regional business and government leaders to proactively meet the needs of employers and address the training and education needs of our region.
 We coordinate with local and regional programs, the Indiana Department of Workforce Development and our counties’ WorkOne Offices to solve the workforce challenges of the rapidly changing economy.

 Indiana Department of Workforce Development